godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 _______

-The last thing we need to do before the player can use this health pick up is add a few things to ``Player.gd``.
+The last thing we need to do before the player can use this health pickup is add a few things to ``Player.gd``.

 Open up ``Player.gd`` and add the following class variable: